Homelessness Isn’t Just a Humanitarian Problem

 Ignoring the public-order side of the issue has an ironic side effect.
 The chaos associated with homeless encampments appears to be fortifying a growing opposition to new housing intended to get people off the streets.

-In November 2016, Los Angeles voters approved, by a 3-to-1 margin, $1.2-billion bond measure to finance housing construction, mostly for the long-term homeless.
+In November 2016, Los Angeles voters approved, by a 3-to-1 margin, a $1.2-billion bond measure to finance housing construction, mostly for the long-term homeless.
 After three years, the first building, with a mere 62 units, is scheduled to open in a couple of months.
 The city’s strong Nimby culture — and the political tools available to halt new housing — extends to efforts to relieve homelessness.

 Opposition from local residents, including a lawsuit, has stymied a local nonprofit’s plan to build a mixed-use complex with 140 housing units, artist lofts and retail space on city-owned parking lots in Venice.
 Outraged residents of L.A.’s Koreatown neighborhood blocked a proposed homeless shelter there.
 My own neighbors in West L.A., where the sidewalks play host to a growing number of homeless campsites, are trying to rally opposition to a proposed 50-unit building on a city parking lot — but you have to read their website carefully to realize that's the agenda.
 The lawsuits and protests, and the resulting delays, typify the drawn-out process that makes housing of all kinds so expensive in the state.